collective/volto-hydra/README.md

 #### Authenticate frontend to access private content

 As soon as the editor logs into the hydra editor it will load up the frontend into an iframe.
-Your frontend should now use the same auth token so the you access the restapi with the same priviliges and can render the same content including private content.
+Your frontend should now use the same auth token so the you access the restapi with the same privileges and can render the same content including private content.

 - You can extract the `access_token` parameter directly from the URL for the `ploneClient` token option.